StachRedeker/ArduinoMinimalCircuit/README.md

 * various jumper wires
 * USB cable to connect the Arduino Uno to your PC

 Firstly, build the ATmega328P minimal circuit.
 You can use Figure 2 as a reference.
 For this step, you need a 10k [Ohm] resistor, the crystal (which will function as a clock), and three capacitors.
 Here, a value of 10 [uF] is used for the electrolytic capacitor.
 Feel free to pick an arbitrary value.
-The electrolytic capacitor stabilizes the voltage on the 5 [V] rails[^stabilize].
+The electrolytic capacitor stabilizes the voltage on the 5 [V] rails.
 This is good practice, but you can omit this capacitor if you do not have one available.
 The two ceramic capacitors of 22 [pF] cannot be omitted![^ceramic]

-[^stabilize]: If you look at Figure 1, you see that my placement of the stabilizing capacitor is not quite correct.
-It only stabilizes the upper power lanes, not the lower power lines, because it is placed after the upper lanes branch of the lower lines.
-It is best if the capacitor is placed before the branch.
-Alternatively, one can also place a capacitor across every set of power lines.
-Nevertheless, the stabilizing capacitor does not really matter if your 5 [V] input is sufficiently stable, which is the case in my circuit.

 [^ceramic]: This is not entirely true.
 The ATmega328P has an inbuild 8 [MHz] oscillator that can be used without 22 [pF] capacitors, or if an external clock signal of 16 [MHz] is not present.
 However, this internal clock signal is [inaccurate](https://electronics.stackexchange.com/questions/27763/using-the-atmega328-with-the-internal-oscillator), so I'll not use it here.